SER516-S18/ProjectOne/README.md

 # ProjectOne

-Steps to execute:
+Steps to execute in command line:

-1. git pull
+1. git pull (to update the folder with latest code)

-2. javac P030_EswaraPrasad_Main.java
+2. javac P030_EswaraPrasad_Main.java   (to compile the main class, which compiles all the included classes as well)

-3. java P030_EswaraPrasad_Main
+3. java P030_EswaraPrasad_Main (run the main method of the main class)